mknichel/javascript-errors/README.md

 **No Error object provided**

-The 5th argument to the window.onerror function is supposed to be an Error object.
+The 5th argument to the `window.onerror` function is supposed to be an Error object.
 This was added to the WHATWG spec in 2013: https://html.spec.whatwg.org/multipage/webappapis.html#errorevent.
 Chrome, Firefox, and IE11 now properly provide an Error object (along with the critical stack property), but Safari and IE10 do not.
-This works in Firefox since Firefox 14 (https://bugzilla.mozilla.org/show_bug.cgi?id=355430) and in Chrome since late 2013 (https://mikewest.org/2013/08/debugging-runtime-errors-with-window-onerror, https://code.google.com/p/chromium/issues/detail?id=147127), although older versions of Chrome (such as some versions still popular on Android) do not get an error object.
+This works in Firefox since Firefox 14 (https://bugzilla.mozilla.org/show_bug.cgi?id=355430) and in Chrome since late 2013 (https://mikewest.org/2013/08/debugging-runtime-errors-with-window-onerror, https://code.google.com/p/chromium/issues/detail?id=147127).

 **Cross domain sanitization**

 In Chrome, errors that come from another domain in the window.onerror handler will be sanitized to "Script error.", "", 0.
 This is generally okay if you really don't want to process the error if it comes from a script that you don't care about, so the application can filter out errors that look like this.
-However, this does not happen in Firefox or Safari, nor does Chrome do this for try/catch blocks.
+However, this does not happen in Firefox or Safari or IE11, nor does Chrome do this for try/catch blocks that wrap the offending code.

-If you would like to receive errors in window.onerror in Chrome with full fidelity from cross domain scripts, those resources must provide the appropriate cross origin headers.
+If you would like to receive errors in `window.onerror` in Chrome with full fidelity from cross domain scripts, those resources must provide the appropriate cross origin headers.
 See https://mikewest.org/2013/08/debugging-runtime-errors-with-window-onerror for more information.

 **Chrome Extensions**

-Chrome extensions that are installed on a user's machine can also throw errors that get reported to window.onerror.
-These exceptions are very noisy and unactionable, so it's important that your application avoids reporting these errors.
+In old versions of Chrome, Chrome extensions that are installed on a user's machine could also throw errors that get reported to window.onerror.
+This has been fixed in newer versions of Chrome.
+See the dedicated [Chrome Extensions](#chrome-extensions) section below.

-**Other Bugs**

-*  TODO: Write bug report for top level line number argument is wrong when sourceURL is used.

 #### window.addEventListener("error")